bradtho/bradtho.github.io/_posts/2021-06-10-github-and-azure-security.md

 ## Create Encrypted Secrets in GitHub for Azure Security Center

-To set up the authenticated integration between GitHub and Azure Security Center we need to set our authentication tokens as Encrypted Secrets into GitHub.
+To set up the authenticated integration between GitHub and Azure Security Center we need to save our authentication tokens as Encrypted Secrets into GitHub.

 The [GitHub CLI](https://github.com/cli/cli) provides a simple method of [setting your secrets](https://cli.github.com/manual/gh_secret_set).
-I've done it the lazy way just *copy+pasting* but it's possible to use Environment Variables or [File Redirection](https://www.gnu.org/software/bash/manual/html_node/Redirections.html)
+I've done it the lazy way just *copy+pasting* into the command prompt but it's possible to use Environment Variables or [File Redirection](https://www.gnu.org/software/bash/manual/html_node/Redirections.html) if you're wanting to potentially script the process.

 {% highlight bash %}